jfritz25/Project11/README.md

 ---

 ## Video Walkthrough
-Watch a demonstration of the different options when working with the notes app in the gif available on Github.
+Watch a demonstration of the different options when working with the notes app in the gif available on GitHub.
 Here's a walkthrough of a few translations:
 ![Recording in GIF of Walk Through](https://github.com/jfritz25/Project11/blob/main/Project%2011%20Recording.gif)